spiral/docs/docs/en/cookbook/custom-dispatcher.md

 # Advanced - Custom Dispatcher

 It is possible to invoke application kernel using a custom data source, for example, Kafka, state-machine events, or attach to user-defined interrupt.
-In this section, we will try to demonstrate how to write RoadRunner service and kernel dispatcher to consume data from this service.
+In this section, we will try to demonstrate how to write a RoadRunner service and a kernel dispatcher to consume data from this service.
 In this example, we will be sending "ticks" to the kernel every second.

-> Attention, make sure to read about [application server](/framework/application-server.md) first.
+> Attention!
+Make sure to read about an [application server](/framework/application-server.md) first.
 This article expects
 > that you are proficient in writing Golang code.

 ## RoadRunner Service

 First, let's create a RoadRunner service with an encapsulated worker server.
-Check these articles for the references:
+Check these articles for references:

 - https://roadrunner.dev/docs/beep-beep-service
 - https://roadrunner.dev/docs/library-standalone-usage